WenJinfeng/FaaSLight/README.md

 # LambdaLite
 Application-Level Optimization for Cold Start Latency in Serverless Computing

 We aim to tackle this problem at the application level.
-Our guiding principle is to provide a vendor/platform-independent and developer-free technique that developers can easily adopt to optimize the cold start latency of serverless functions on existing platforms.
+Our guiding principle is to provide a vendor/platform-independent and developer-free technique that developers can easily adopt to optimize the cold start performance of FaaS applications on existing platforms.

 <img width="605" alt="image" src="https://user-images.githubusercontent.com/79156929/190913660-04f93abb-980b-4e15-93b2-733c636d9ae4.png">